 Each student will be paired with a mentor who is a career natural resource professional for the duration of convention.
 These mentoring relationships are intended to continue for at least the year following the convention, but most continue beyond that point and help students grow their new networks.
 Past Student Diversity Scholars have discovered employment opportunities and funding for graduate education through the relationship with their mentor.

 Enrolled in an undergraduate (associate or bachelor’s) or graduate (masters or PhD) program at a US or Canadian institution.

 Interested in forestry, natural resources, terrestrial ecosystems and/or other related fields as a career.

 Interested in encouraging and promoting a culture of inclusion within the profession.

-Attend the SAF National Convention and predetermined convention events.
+Attend the SAF National Convention and predetermined convention events (adjusted for 2020)

 Serve as an ambassador for diversity, through participating in local SAF and/or on-campus events and in the Diversity and Inclusion Working Group.

-Participate in an e-mentorship program during the coming year with a natural resource professional.
+Participate in an e-mentorship program with a natural resource professional (adjusted for 2020)